 This might sound like the intro to a bad joke.
 Maybe it is.
-I’m in my mid-thirties and have been working in marketing since my early twenties and it’s occurred to me over the last few years that I’m starting to become one of the older marketers (I’m including in this SEOs, PRs, Advertisers in my catch-all term marketers) and if this trend holds true, I reckon I’ve probably only got another ten years left in my career as an employee.
+I’m in my mid-thirties and have been working in marketing since my early twenties and it’s occurred to me over the last few years that I’m starting to become one of the older marketers (I’m including in this SEOs, PRs, Advertisers in my catch-all term marketers).
+If this trend holds true, I reckon I’ve probably only got another ten years left in my career as an employee.

-With digital media investment representing the bulk of advertising spend in some mature economies, it’s perhaps not surprising in a sense that there are fewer and fewer older marketers in marketing departments after all their old methods marketing have been completely blown out of the water by the digital age.
-So perhaps what we’re looking at is a new wave of marketers and I’ll start to see people getting older.
-On the other hand, the digital revolution has been with us for over 15 years, with marketing really getting to grips with online over the last decade so you’d think this would be a trend I’d have already picked up on.
+With digital media investment representing the bulk of advertising spend in some mature economies, it’s perhaps not surprising in a sense that there are fewer and fewer older marketers in marketing departments.
+After all, their old methods of marketing have been completely blown out of the water by the digital age.
+So, perhaps what we’re looking at is a new wave of marketers and I’ll start to see people getting older.
+On the other hand, the digital revolution has been with us for over 15 years, with marketing really getting to grips with online over the last decade, so you’d think this would be a trend I’d have already picked up on.

 We consume media through a cavernous number of channels each day and so it could be hard to keep up with that change, however, the subtleties of behavioural science and the creativity that goes into crafting something incredibly special remains relatively similar, no matter how you apply it.
 Although new media offers the game of marketing new surfaces to play on, in essence, we still play the same game, by the same rules.

-Let me spell this out.
-I’m ageing, I’m putting weight on, I’m going grey, my forehead seems to get larger on a monthly basis and there are newer, younger marketers chomping at my heels and good luck to them – most of them have years to go before they’ve learnt the type of things I’ve learned.
+Let me spell this out: I’m ageing, I’m putting weight on, I’m going grey, my forehead seems to get larger on a monthly basis and there are newer, younger marketers chomping at my heels.
+Good luck to them, most of them have years to go before they’ve learnt the type of things I’ve learned.
 I suppose some of them will inevitably catch up and overtake me though.

 Maybe there’s a bit of the answer as well.
-Many of the older marketers that I encounter seem to have set up their own businesses acting as consultants for various organisations.
-Through GrowTraffic and as a freelance SEO consultant I’m very fortunate to have set up a client base and a vehicle in which I am able to ply my trade, and no doubt when I get to the ripe old age of around 45 I’ll start to think about moving over to GrowTraffic fulltime (I’m hoping Rachel will have turned it into a huge agency by this point and I can just wander around, doing some thought leadership etc).
+Many of the older marketers I encounter seem to have set up their own businesses, acting as consultants for various organisations.
+Through GrowTraffic and as a freelance SEO consultant, I’m very fortunate to have set up a client base and a vehicle from which I am able to ply my trade.
+No doubt when I get to the ripe old age of around 45, I’ll start to think about moving over to GrowTraffic fulltime (I’m hoping Rachel will have turned it into a huge agency by this point and I can just wander around, doing some thought leadership etc).

-I’ve tried to look into this by doing some desk research however there doesn’t appear to be a huge amount of research into the demographics of the marketing sector so all of this is based on my own perceptions and experiences, however I thought it was notable that there are a couple of other blog posts out there that ask the question “where do older marketers go?”
+I’ve tried to look into this by doing some desk research, however, there doesn’t appear to be a huge amount of research into the demographics of the marketing sector.
+All of this is based on my own perceptions and experiences, however, I thought it was notable that there are a couple of other blog posts out there that ask the question “where do older marketers go?”
 This seems to suggest my general perceptions isn’t far off the mark.